 I believe that a student’s zip code should not define the boundaries of their world.
 My teaching philosophy is rooted in Radical Empathy and Global Competence.
 In my eight years teaching in the Bronx, I’ve worked to move beyond the textbook, helping students recognize perspectives, investigate world issues, and communicate ideas across cultures.
-I am currently a Fulbright Teachers for Global Classrooms 2025-2026 fellow, with plans to visit the Philippines in August where I will visit a partnership classroom and research the overarching question: "How do Filipino educators utilize indigenous concepts of community (Bayanihan) to foster student resilience, and how can these practices enhance the socio-emotional support for marginalized students in the Bronx?"
+I am currently a Fulbright Teachers for Global Classrooms 2025-2026 fellow, with plans to visit the Philippines in August where I will visit a partnership classroom and research the overarching question: How does the Philippine narrative of the Cold War challenge Western-centric interpretations of U.S. intervention, and in what ways can these perspectives be integrated to create a more globally competent curriculum for diverse learners?

 My work has been centered on the power of international exchange.
 I’ve leveraged these fellowships to bring authentic global perspectives back to my classroom, proving that international collaboration isn't just for higher ed—it’s a vital tool for K-12 equity.